Back to blog

 What your AI feature actually looks like

 Automations run on a schedule.
-This daily digest hits the team's Slack channel every morning at 8am.
+A daily digest hits the team's Slack channel every morning at 8am.
 No one asked a question.
 The agent queried the API, applied the triage skill methodology, and surfaced what matters.
 Different tenant, different data, same skill.

 All three surfaces use the same agent configuration.
 Same skills, same knowledge base, same connections.
 You write it once.
 The chat panel, automations, and API access are delivery mechanisms.
 The intelligence is the same underneath.